Bembit/react-typescript-projects/1-matching-game/README.md

     ).sort(() => Math.random() - 0.5) as Items[]
     ```

-5. clicking another btn should:
+5. **Handle Matching and Mismatching**
-    - if remove both buttons from the dom if it's a match
+   - Remove both buttons from the DOM if it's a match.
-    - else: set the bg color of both to red if the answer is wrong
+   - Set the background color of both to red if the answer is wrong.
     ```javascript
      else {
         if (selected.data === data[item.data] || data[selected.data] === item.data) {